JoseAntonioReyesSolera/proyecto_asistente_magic/README.md

 3. Add modules to manage other game mechanics.
 4. Extend support to more strategies and commanders.

-## Contribute

-If you are interested in collaborating, feel free to create an issue or send a pull request.
-All help is welcome to make this wizard an indispensable tool for the Magic player community.

 ## Resources

 - [Official Flutter Documentation](https://docs.flutter.dev/)